Kalshi Promo Code WTOP: Get $10 Bonus for NFL Week 9 Prediction Markets - WTOP News

 |WTOP

-The Seahawks have a 59% chance to beat the Commanders on Sunday night, with the Commanders having a 41% chance to get the win.
-This means you can buy contracts for Washington around 41 cents each.
-A contract that results in a correct outcome will release a $1 payout.
+There are markets for every NFL game on Sunday, like the Chiefs vs. Bills.
+The Bills have a 47% chance to beat the Chiefs, who have a 53% chance to get the win.
+This means you can purchase contracts for the Chiefs for around 47 cents each.
+A contract that settles as a winner will release a $1 payout.

-Let’s say you buy 20 contracts for the Commanders.
-If they get off to a hot start, you’ll have the chance to sell during the game to make a profit.
-On the other hand, you may want to manage your losses if it’s not going well.
+Let’s say you buy 20 contracts for the Bills.
+If they get off to a hot start, their chances could go up and create a chance to sell for a profit.
+So, we recommend paying attention to the market as the action unfolds.
+The same can be said for the spread and total.
+Take Kansas City to win by over 2.5 points or the game to have over 52.5 points scored.

-This is also the case for the spread (Seattle to win the over 2.5 points), total (over 47.5 points scored) and touchdown props.
-Predict Jaxon Smith-Njigba, Zach Charbonnet, Deebo Samuel or another player to find the end zone.
-For example, Zach Ertz has a 39% chance to score a touchdown.
+This applies for other sports, including Game 7 of the World Series on Saturday night.
+The Dodgers have a 58% chance to get the win with Shohei Ohtani on the mound.
+View other markets for the NBA, NHL and college football.

 - Click here to use the Kalshi promo code WTOP.

-- Fill in your name, email, date of birth and last four digits of your SSN to confirm your identity.
+- Fill in your date of birth, last four digits of your SSN and other basic information to confirm your identity.